Hawaii Pacific annual meeting reflects its rich heritage

 Messengers approved a $1,664,661 budget for 2025, reflecting a 7% increase over the 2024 budget.
 The budget includes an anticipated $1,389,319 from West Virginia churches in Cooperative Program giving.

-“Southern Baptist giving through the Cooperative Program provides funding for starting much-need new churches in West Virginia,” Ramsey said.
+“Southern Baptist giving through the Cooperative Program provides funding for starting much-needed new churches in West Virginia,” Ramsey said.
 “This is especially needed as we respond to the growing ethnolinguistic diversity in our state.
 Seeding new evangelism and discipleship opportunities is one of the very strategic ways Cooperative Program funds are utilized in West Virginia.”

 West Virginia Southern Baptists cooperate in turn to continue the spread of the gospel, such as in short-term mission trips this summer to Peru and to Belize, as well as in disaster relief ministry from Vermont to North Carolina.

-In addition, West Virginia sent two families, eight individuals, through the International Mission Board this year to missions overseas.
+In addition, West Virginia sent two families — eight individuals — through the International Mission Board this year to missions overseas.

 “These missionaries are part of an expanding WVCSB commitment to international partnerships,” Persinger said.